joshtynjala/robotlegs-framework-starling/README.md

 ## Requirements

-Built with Starling Framework 1.5.1.
-Feathers 1.3.0 or newer is required to work with Feathers components.
+Built with Starling Framework 1.8.
+Feathers 2.2.0 or newer is required to work with Feathers components.
 Feathers is completely optional when using Robotlegs for Starling.

+Compatible with Starling Framework 2.

 ## Credits